aburi6800/msx-CorridorRunner/README.md

 ```
 $ openmsx ./dist/c-runner.rom
 ```
-Or load c-runner.rm from the activated OpenMSX.
+Or load `c-runner.rom` from the activated OpenMSX.

 ## License